 Our values are authentic, having been created by our colleagues.
-They are core to the employment life cycle and bring consistency to our culture.
+They are core to the employment life cycle and bring consistency appreciation of our customers and their businesses.

 We are empowered to do the right thing, not necessarily the easiest.
-This enables us to feel comfortable challenging behaviours that are not in line with our values.
+This enables us to feel comfortable challenging behaviours that are demonstrate passion for what they do.